chulucninh09/batdata/README.md

 # Introduction

 `batquant` is a package that helps developers, researchers to quickly get Vietnam financial data.
-Since Vietnam is not well-supported by famous platform like Bloomberg, Reuters, Yahoo, Google, we were inspired to develop our own data package that serves Vietnam data.
+Since Vietnam data is not well-supported by famous platforms like Bloomberg, Reuters, Yahoo, Google, we were inspired to develop our own data package that serves Vietnam data.

 # Recent changes